 This guide is subject to change and will reflect updates we make to the review process as we release new features and experiences in Slack.
 If you have any questions or feedback about this process or guide, we’d love to hear from you.
 Send an email to firstname.lastname@example.org.

 In the App Directory, our focus is to showcase apps that help our customers get work done more easily.
 For that reason, not every app may be the right fit for the App Directory.
 The list below is not exhaustive - the App Directory team may use their judgment to deny any app from being listed.
-Here are some apps that are unsuitable for the Directory.
+Some apps are unsuitable for the Directory, including apps that:

-- allow possibly destructive behaviour (e.g. deleting files);
+- allow possibly destructive behavior (e.g. deleting files).

 - does not provide any functionality we deem to be valuable in Slack.